Client Wrappers

 Authentication

-All wrappers support three authentication methods:
+All wrappers support three authentication methods.

-API Key (Simplest)
+API Key

 Best for scripts, services, and development.
+Sends X-API-Key with every request.

 # Python